itpplasma/efit_to_boozer/README.md

     fromefit.bc
     out.06

-The file 'fromefit.bc' will contain the boozer data.
+The file `fromefit.bc` will contain the boozer data.